-- 4 The insured person or pensioner drawing disablement benefits can request changes in the prescribed beneficiary groups of Para.
-2, at any time, by means of a written application to the foundation, to the following extent: - any persons in existence under Para.
+4 The active insured person or pensioner drawing disablement benefits can request changes in the prescribed beneficiary groups of Paragraph 2, at any time, by means of a written application to the foundation, to the following extent:

+- any persons in existence under Para.
 2, letter b), may amalgamate beneficiaries as per Para.
-2 letters a) and b). - When no persons exist under Para.
-2, letter b), then the beneficiaries under Para.
-2, letters a) and c) can be amalgamated. - 5 On the basis of a written notification to the foundation, the claims of beneficiaries within any one beneficiary group (Paras.
-2 and 4) may be arbitrarily determined.
-Should no notification from insured persons or the recipients of disability pensions from the foundation, the death benefit capital entitlement will be distributed among all beneficiaries within any one beneficiary group. - 6 The notification under Paras.
-3 and 4 should be submitted in writing during the insured person's lifetime, on the official form provided by the foundation. - 7 If a person supported to a significant extent by the insured person benefits, the type and scope of the support should be specified together with the application for benefit.
+2 letters a and b. - When no persons exist under Para.
+2, letter b, the beneficiaries under Para.
+2, letters a and c can be amalgamated.

+5 On the basis of a written notification to the foundation, the claims of beneficiaries within any one beneficiary group (Paras.
+2 and 4) may be described in more detail when the pension purpose is achieved better in this way.
+The foundation checks the entitlement at the point in time of the death and, upon acceptance of an appropriate order, does not provide any guarantee that the altered beneficiary arrangement is legally implementable in the case of death.
+Should no notification from insured persons or the recipients of disability pensions from the foundation occur, the lump sum death benefit will be distributed evenly among all beneficiaries within any one beneficiary group, that is according to the head count.

+6 The notification under Paras.
+3 and 4 should be submitted in writing during the insured person's lifetime, on the official form provided by the foundation.

+7 If a person supported to a significant extent by the insured person benefits, the type and scope of the support should be specified together with the application for benefit.